AIM ISA Explained

 In what kind of companies do AIM portfolios invest?

-AIM ISAs invest in AIM companies that qualify for BPR.
-AIM is a diverse index, comprising some 900 companies worth from around £200,000 to over £3 billion (March 2019).
-AIM IHT portfolio managers tend to focus on established, larger, mature businesses.
+AIM ISAs invest in AIM companies which qualify for BR.
+AIM is a diverse index, comprising some 792 companies worth from around £300,000 to £2.6 billion (June 2023).
+AIM IHT portfolio managers tend to focus on better-established, larger, mature businesses.
 They should be more resilient and deliver growth but can be quite volatile.
 When you invest in an AIM portfolio you acquire shares in the underlying companies.